chriskomus/solar-battery-bt-monitor/README.md

    - Set the Org name to to match the name above
 7. If you completed the above steps on the Raspberry Pi, log out of grafana.
 8. On the Raspberry Pi that will be running the LCD, ensure you are logged out of grafana dashboard, then go to http://192.168.0.XXX:3000 or http://solar-monitor.local:3000
-9. You should now see the dashboard without having logged in.
+9. You should now see the dashboard without having logged in!

-10. Bookmark the dashboard with the settings you'd like to see as a default.
-11. Go into Chromium settings -> Appearance -> Show Home Button.
-12. Set the home button to the grafana url that you bookmarked.
-13. Go into Chromium settings -> On start-up -> Open a specific page... -> Add a new page
-14. Paste the grafana url.
+### Part 2 - Launch Chromium at startup
-15. Open a terminal and type this to get to the configuration setting:
+10. Open a terminal and type this to get to the configuration setting:
 ```
 cd .config
 sudo mkdir -p lxsession/LXDE-pi
 sudo nano lxsession/LXDE-pi/autostart
 ```
-16. Paste this into nano and save:
+11. Paste this into nano and save:
 ```
 @lxpanel --profile LXDE-pi
 @pcmanfm --desktop --profile LXDE-pi